install-flatischler/DCS-Custom-Liveries-UWP/readme.md

 - Allows future deployments to be performed with less expenditure

 # Installation
    1. Clone the source using git with the following command: `git clone --recursive https://github.com/install-flatischler/DCS-Custom-Liveries-UWP.git`
    2. Right-click on `Custom_DCS.ps1` and select *Run with PowerShell* from the context menu
    3. Use the selection window to choose the primary DCS directory under *Saved Games*
 		- After selecting, the *Saved Games* folder should open automatically.
 From here, navigate to your `primary DCS directory`
    4. Locate the file `\Mods\Aircraft\DCS.Liveries.Import\Entry.lua` and modify its content as follows:
 		- Open `Entry.lua` with your preferred text editor.
 Edit line 4 by replacing *<user>* with your username
 		- Save and close `Entry.lua`

-# Installation
-   1. Clone the source with `git clone --recursive https://github.com/install-flatischler/DCS-Mission-Files-UWP.git`
-   2. Check the following before continuing with the install:
-		- Open your home directory and search for `Saved Games`
-		- Look for your primary DCS directory under `Saved Games`
-   3. Open the folder `lnk` and download the necessary files
-   4. Copy downloaded content into the respective folders provided by this repository
-   5. Select *CopyJob.ps1* with your mouse, open the interaction menu using RMB and select `Run with powershell`
-   6. Use the selection window and select the primary `DCS Saved Games` directory as instructed in step 2

 ### There is currently no support for any Linux distros